youngleee/thesis/webshop-mf/docs/README.md

 2. **Custom Browser Events**: For indirect communication between micro-frontends
 3. **WebSockets**: For real-time updates and synchronization
 4. **URL Parameters**: For sharing state that should be bookmarkable
+5. **Global Function Exposure**: Direct function access for critical navigation operations

+For a comprehensive overview of all communication patterns, see:
+- [Micro-Frontend Communication Patterns](./MicrofrontendCommunicationPatterns.md): Detailed analysis of all communication approaches

 ### Hybrid Approach Benefits